 1. Golden Gate Park to Fort Funston

-Going along the southern section of the Great Highway from Golden Gate Park windmills to the recreation area of Fort Funston, here is a 4-mile cycling route to go biking which is almost flat.
+Going along the southern section of the Great Highway from Golden Gate Park windmills to the recreation area of Fort Funston, here is a guide for you to go biking with your family.
 On a very sunny and warm day, it is very suitable for riders to ride a bike to experience the amazing views of the Pacific Ocean with the sea breeze.
 When you arrive at the destination, you would find that Fort Funston is a beautiful lookout point for the ocean and a great place for a lovely hike or biking.
 At last, don’t forget to pack a picnic and enjoy the sunset.

 2. Golden Gate Bridge to Sausalito